trinodb/trino.io/development/process.md

    or similar wording
 3. **Bug fixes**: Start with `Fix` or `Prevent`  or similar wording

+Use [imperative present tense, as used in a command or request](https://en.wikipedia.org/wiki/Imperative_mood) to describe the change.
+For example, use `Add` or `Fix` or `Improve`, not `Added` or `Fixed` or `Improved`.

-Use imperative present to describe change.
-When a change adds configuration, add the configuration details after the description of the functionality.
+When a change adds configuration, include the configuration details after the description of the functionality.
 Detail the property names and their types.
 Consider linking to new documentation.

 View older release notes for example and strive for consistency with other release notes and release notes entries.